mathworks/jenkins-matlab-plugin/examples/Run-MATLAB-Tests.md

 ![clipboard](https://user-images.githubusercontent.com/48831250/71736069-1980f600-2e1e-11ea-9672-1af6c958d77d.png)

-4. In the Jenkins interface, paste the URL into the **Repository URL** field of the **Source Code Management** section.
+4. In the Jenkins interface, paste the URL into the **Repository URL** box of the **Source Code Management** section.
 (You also can specify the branch to build in the **Branch Specifier** field.)

 ![source_control](https://user-images.githubusercontent.com/48831250/71735877-965fa000-2e1d-11ea-95c4-8b9259308e75.png)

-5. In the **Build** section of Jenkins, click **Add build step > Run MATLAB Tests**.
-A new window opens that enables you to configure the Jenkins plugin for MATLAB:

-   *   Paste the full path to the MATLAB root folder into the **MATLAB root** box.
+5. In the **Build Environment** section of Jenkins, select **Use MATLAB Version**.
+Then, enter the full path to the MATLAB root folder in the **MATLAB root** box.
+Jenkins uses MATLAB at the specified location to run the tests.

-   *   Select the default Automatic test mode from the **Test mode** drop-down list.
+![build_environment](https://user-images.githubusercontent.com/48831250/76796506-f53c8080-67a1-11ea-860f-0cca3748c723.png)

-   *   Select your desired test artifacts to be generated in the project workspace.
+6. In the **Build** section of Jenkins, click **Add build step > Run MATLAB Tests**.
+Then, select your desired test artifacts to be generated in the project workspace.
 The plugin in this example is configured to generate Cobertura code coverage and JUnit test result reports.
-For more information on how to configure the Jenkins plugin for MATLAB, see [Jenkins MATLAB Plugin](https://github.com/jenkinsci/matlab-plugin).
+For more information on how to configure the Jenkins plugin for MATLAB, see [Plugin Configuration Guide](./CONFIGDOC.md).

-![build_environment](https://user-images.githubusercontent.com/48831250/76796506-f53c8080-67a1-11ea-860f-0cca3748c723.png)

 ![build_step](https://user-images.githubusercontent.com/48831250/76796528-02f20600-67a2-11ea-9e40-9f10239db1f9.png)

-6. In the **Post-build Actions** section of Jenkins, add two post-build actions to publish the Cobertura code coverage and JUnit test result reports.
+7. In the **Post-build Actions** section of Jenkins, add two post-build actions to publish the Cobertura code coverage and JUnit test result reports.
 For each report, provide the path to the report file.
 Jenkins stores the artifacts in the **matlabTestArtifacts** folder of the workspace.

 ![post_build](https://user-images.githubusercontent.com/48831250/76796543-0f765e80-67a2-11ea-98f6-8180ff85d4a0.png)

-7. Click **Save** to save the project configuration settings.
+8. Click **Save** to save the project configuration settings.
 You can access and modify your settings at a later stage by selecting **Configure** in the project interface.

 ## Run Tests and Inspect Test Artifacts
 To build your Jenkins project and run the tests specified in the repository, click **Build Now** in the project interface, which displays the project name at the top-left of the page.
 Jenkins triggers a build, assigns it a number under **Build History**, and runs the build.
 If the build is successful, a blue circle icon appears next to the build number.
 If the build fails, Jenkins adds a red circle icon.
 In this example, the build passes because all of the tests specified in the Times Table App project pass.